gSchool/ada-1-intro-to-ruby/06-apis/api-authentication.md

     - Remember to call `Dotenv.load`
     - Data will be available in the `ENV` hash
 1. Make an `HTTParty` request using the token

+## Side Note: Resetting Keys (For when the mistake happens)

+Every once in a while you will find that your keys have been compromised and are no longer secret.
+Maybe you uploaded them to Git accidentally, they were in the background of a screenshot, or maybe you had them in your clipboard and accidentally pasted them into Slack.
+Now what?

+Fortunately most APIs make it easy to _reset_ your API keys.
+This will invalidate the old key and generate a new one for you to use.
+This is true of most of the APIs we'll be using in this class, including Slack and GitHub, but not TMDB.

 ## Additional Resources